 RDS Query Component

-RDS QueryThis feature is available only to instances hosted on AWS.
+RDS QueryThis feature is only available for instances hosted on AWS.

 Run an SQL Query on an RDS database and copy the result to a table, via S3.